 The thing was I couldn't understand why I was experiencing such weird changes to my appetite all of a sudden.
 My favorite green banana smoothies that I enjoyed for my lunches for so long didn't attract me anymore.

 I had a hard time eating any greens, and salads lost their appeal.
 As a certified holistic nutritionist myself, I know and I teach my clients about the importance of eating sufficient amounts of greens, yet I couldn't eat them!
 On some days all I felt like eating were cherries and oranges, and I just couldn't get anything else into me.
 But then again, I'm an athlete…how could I get enough calories from such low-calorie fruit?

 I started having cravings for steamed veggies, like cauliflower and sweet potatoes.
-Again, that was strange to me because I had thrived on an all-raw diet for four years without cravings.
+Again, that was strange to me because I had loved eating mostly raw fruits and veggies for years without cravings.
 I also started desiring and eating some nuts and seeds, which I never did well on before getting pregnant.

 Apart from the need for afternoon naps, feeling more tired, and the sudden appetite changes, I had no morning sickness at all, which is incredible considering how many women suffer with it when pregnant.

 Finally, my pregnancy (and my sanity) were confirmed: I was pregnant!
 And all those weird changes I was experiencing were finally explained.
 It all made sense.

 And luckily, my appetite returned, and I started eating lots of healthy food!